muya/muya.github.io/_posts/2015-05-06-timezone-conversion-python.md

 author: Fred Muya
 ---

-We all know what a joy it is working with different timezones in our applications, especially when we need to convert between different times between them.
+We all know what a joy it is working with different timezones in our applications, especially when we need to convert different times between them.

 To make it even more pleasurable, I created this function some time back to help me with these.